Physical Education

 Curriculum Content and Learning Outcomes

-Curriculum content is organized within the following five learning outcomes:
+Curriculum content is organised within the following five learning outcomes:

 Instruction and Programming

-For balanced programming in Physical Education at Mulvey School, students receive instruction in the following five physical activity categories:
+For balanced programming in Physical Education at Mulvey School, students receive instruction in the following four physical activity categories:

 Assessment: